Partner Profile: Mahan Seva Sansthan (MSS)

 By 2012, tribal families could no longer rely on food (for eating and trading) from the shrinking forests making way for expanding populations.
 MSS and WaterHarvest wanted communities to have the means to grow their own produce including Custard Apple (sweet fruit) and Mahua (berries to eat, oil for cooking, bark for curing illness).
 The three-year project provided saplings, nurseries, ‘Wadi’s (Gujurati name for orchard), nitrogen-improving hedgerows and even fruit-processing training for women, benefitting 500 families.

-Today, WaterHarvest two projects with MSS that will continue into 2018.
+Today, WaterHarvest two projects with MSS.

 One ambitious project (which contributes to the nationwide ‘Swachh Bharat Abhiyan’ or ‘Clean India Mission’) aims to improve the water sanitation and hygiene (WASH) of more than 5000 people across 22 villages.
 By challenging traditional cultural practices of open defecation, promoting toilet use and teaching better hygiene practices, the overall health of communities will improve immeasurably.
 At a school level, a ‘Bal Panchayat’ (student council) was formed of 35 children to decide and deliver on activities that will teach other children about WASH.